When migrants arrived in droves, this poor New Mexico city opened its arms

 In a statement, CBP spokesman Roger Maier said, "CBP has no timeline for the continued need to release family units because apprehension levels cannot be predicted."

-"Releases in excess of NGO (non-governmental organization) capacity will be conducted at local transportation hubs during operating hours and NGOs are advised to help facilitate travel to the families' intended destinations," Maier added.
+"Releases in excess of NGO capacity will be conducted at local transportation hubs during operating hours and NGOs are advised to help facilitate travel to the families' intended destinations," Maier added, using an abbreviation for nongovernmental organization.

-CBP has been cracking down on immigrants who falsely claim the child they bring across the border is their child.
-Because a federal court settlement prohibits children from being detained for longer than 20 days, DHS says adults are incentivized to travel with children because they too will be released.
+CBP has been cracking down on immigrants who falsely claim the child they bring across the border is theirs.
+Because a federal court settlement prohibits children from being detained for longer than 20 days, DHS says adults are motivated to travel with children because they, too, will be released.

 According to a spokesman for the agency, 4,800 people, or 1.4 percent of those claiming to be part of a family, have been deemed fraudulent since October 2018.
 That figure includes children traveling with their parents who are later determined to be over 18, and those whose grandparents claim to be their parents.